 Prior to entry into the clinical year, all students must be fit-tested for N95 masks, which are worn during many patient procedures.
-The clinical coordinator typically arranges for a contractor to provide fit testing on campus for the pre-clinical students at a cost of approximately \$35 which is paid by the student.
+The clinical coordinator typically arranges for a contractor to provide fit testing on campus in the winter semester for the pre-clinical students at a cost of approximately \$35 which is paid by the student.
 Alternatively, students can choose to be fit-tested by any company authorized to provide fit-testing for the N95 mask.